 Pennsylvania: Help protect dogs, cats and other animals used in experiments

-UPDATE: SB 381 unanimously passed the Senate Judiciary Committee and will soon be up for a floor vote in the Senate, so it’s important that your state senator hears from you!
+UPDATE: SB 381 unanimously passed the Senate and will soon be considered by the House of Representatives, so it’s important that your state representative hears from you!

 Thousands of dogs and cats are currently suffering in Pennsylvania laboratories and breeding facilities that supply laboratories.
 Most will likely never know life outside the confines of a barren cage.
-They will be used in painful and terrifying experiments and killed when the experiments end.
+They will be used in often painful and terrifying experiments and are usually killed when the experiments end.

 Scientists are currently developing advanced non-animal technologies that rely on human biology rather than antiquated animal experiments.
-But until the day that humane methods have fully replaced animals, we have an obligation to ease the suffering of animals in laboratories and laboratory breeding facilities.
+But until the day that humane methods have fully replaced animals, we have an obligation to help animals in laboratories and laboratory breeding facilities.

 The Beagle Bill (SB 381) would:

-- Prevent laboratories from using state funds to support painful experiments on dogs and cats.
+- Prohibit laboratories from using state taxpayer dollars to fund “Category E” experiments (harmful experiments that don’t provide pain relief) on dogs and cats.

 TAKE ACTION

-Please make a brief, polite call to your Pennsylvania state senator today and ask them to support the Beagle Bill.
+Please make a brief, polite call to your Pennsylvania state representative today and ask them to support the Beagle Bill.
 Look up their phone number here.
-You can say: "As a voting constituent and an animal lover, I am asking you to support the Beagle Bill (SB381) to protect dogs and cats used in experiments in Pennsylvania, mandate the use of alternatives to animal testing when available, and ensure that dogs and cats have the chance to be adopted into loving homes after their time in the laboratory has ended.”
+You can say: "As a voter and an animal lover, I am asking you to vote yes on the Beagle Bill (SB 381) to protect dogs and cats used in experiments in Pennsylvania, end the sale of animal-tested cosmetics, and ensure that dogs and cats have the chance to be adopted into loving homes after their time in the laboratory has ended."

 After making your call (please do not skip that crucial step!), fill in and submit the form below to send a follow-up message.